artbrock/holochain_docs/Holochain-App-Development-Introduction.md

     > **What did it do?**
     > * initialized your app directory with a `.hc` directory containing configuration details
-    > * added some directories and files to `.gitignore` coherent with developing your App on top of a git repository
+    > * added some entries into `.gitignore` coherent with developing your App on top of a git repository

 ## Build developer images